gunpreet34/11thCommandment-Script/README.md

 /getNewsByTitle -> get request response - json - {success,data} - where success is integer and data is in json - returns news by title - returns news except the parameters: tags,titleSearch,date,count

+For bookmarking news

+/bookmark
+send - username,news_id
+response - string

+/getBookmarkedNews
+send - username
+response - json - {success,data} - where success is integer and data is in json - returns news by id